Bitter Suites to Succubi

-Bitter Suites to Succubi is an EP by English extreme metal band Cradle of Filth.
+Bitter Suites to Succubi is the third EP by English extreme metal band Cradle of Filth.
 It was released on 22 May 2001, through the band's own Abracadaver label.

 Content and recording

 According to frontman Dani Filth, Bitter Suites to Succubi is a "transitional mini album; essentially an EP", bridging the gap between Midian and Damnation and a Day while the band negotiated their label change from Music for Nations to Sony Records.
 It features six new compositions (two of which are instrumentals), but is bolstered to album-length with three reworkings of songs from The Principle of Evil Made Flesh ("The Principle of Evil Made Flesh", "Summer Dying Fast" and "The Black Goddess Rises") and a cover of The Sisters of Mercy's "No Time to Cry".
 It was the band's first release on their own Abracadaver label.

 "Dinner at Deviant's Palace" features a recording of Paul Allender's son reading The Lord's Prayer played backwards.

 This would be the last studio release to feature guitarist Gian Pyres and long-term bassist Robin Eaglestone.